sphinx-doc/sphinx/Doc-26/reference/expressions.rst

       object: method
       object: function

-   The result is up to the interpreter; see the Python Library Reference (XXX
-   reference: ../lib/built-in-funcs.html) for the descriptions of built-in functions and methods.
+   The result is up to the interpreter; see :ref:`built-in-funcs` for the descriptions of built-in functions and methods.

 a class object:
    .. index::